coldhakca/tor-relay-bootstrap/README.md

 * Helps harden the ssh server
 * Gives instructions on what the sysadmin needs to manually do at the end

-To use it, set up a Debian server, SSH into it, and:
+To use it, set up a Debian or Ubuntu server, SSH into it, and:

 ```sh
 sudo apt install -y git